 We recommend that you focus on one specific aspect of research during the fellowship, whether clinical or laboratory.
 You are assigned to one of the staff surgeons (consultants) who is involved in your field of interest, and this person also serves as your primary mentor.

-Research-related courses given by Mayo Graduate School are available to assist with development of clinical research skills.
+Research-related courses given by Mayo Clinic Graduate School of Biomedical Sciences are available to assist with development of clinical research skills.

 Our goal is that you develop a special area of research emphasis during the fellowship.
 We also expect additional academic pursuits, such as writing book chapters, review articles, clinical papers and a basic research paper.
 To date, commitments to clinical and laboratory research have been nearly equal since 1994.